dansl/MacOS-Apps/README.md

   sudo defaults delete /Library/Preferences/com.apple.loginwindow
   ```

--Make your Mac speak - You can make your Mac say anything you want in the currently selected voice.
+- Make your Mac speak - You can make your Mac say anything you want in the currently selected voice.
 To do that, use the ‘Say’ command, like this:
   ```
   Say “whatever you want your Mac to say”
   ```